Table of Contents

 ⛳️ Read Next: 8 Best Putters For Left Hand Low (Cross Handed Putters)

 Professional Golfers Who Use the TaylorMade Spider

-I find it interesting that golfers look to their favorite players when determining what golf clubs to buy.
+I find it interesting that golfers look to their favorite players when determining what golf clubs, shafts, and golf grips to buy.
 I would not recommend this as everyone has a slightly different swing speed, stroke, and approach to the game.

 When it comes to putting, look, feel, and sound are most important.
 On the PGA Tour, out of the top 100 golfers, 60% of them use a mallet putter where 40% use a blade.
 This percentage continues to rise each year as players look for optimal forgiveness and the research has a more targeted approach from companies like TaylorMade.

-If you watch enough tv, you will know that players like Rory Mcllory, Colin Morikawa, John Rahm, Jason Day, and Justin Johnson have all made the switch to one variation of the Spider putter.
+If you watch enough TV, you will know that players like Rory Mcllory, Colin Morikawa, John Rahm, Jason Day, and Justin Johnson have all made the switch to one variation of the TaylorMade Spider putter.

 Is TaylorMade Spider a good putter?